mmulcahy222/mmulcahy222.github.io/notes.md

 WriteProcessMemory | 		Description |
 - | - |
-hpProcess|	The Process where memory is to be written lpBaseAddress |  Address INSIDE the process where the writing will happen.
+hpProcess|	The Process where memory is to be written lpBaseAddress | (DESTINATION) Address INSIDE the process where the writing will happen.
 The process must have PROCESS_VM_WRITE or PROCESS_VM_OPERATION access.
-NOTE: THE ARGUMENT IS THE RESULT OF VIRTUALALLOCEX!!!!!! as I suspected lpBuffer| The Source Pointer from source program containing the data to go inside the process in lpBaseAddress (prior paramter)</br>The number of the bytes to write from lpBuffer to lpBaseAddress lpdwBytesWritten | 	A pointer containing the amount of bytes that were successfully written (passed by reference).
+NOTE: THE ARGUMENT IS THE RESULT OF VIRTUALALLOCEX!!!!!! as I suspected lpBuffer| (SOURCE) The Source Pointer from source program containing the data to go inside the process in lpBaseAddress (prior paramter)</br>The number of the bytes to write from lpBuffer to lpBaseAddress lpdwBytesWritten | 	A pointer containing the amount of bytes that were successfully written (passed by reference).
 A number will come back.
 This can be NULL

 ReadProcessMemory | Description |
 - | - |
 Notes | Identical to WrtiteProcessMemory (but for 2nd & 3rd parameters)
-lpSource | Address to remote process to start from....JUST like the 2nd parameter in WriteProcessMemory lpDest | Address in local current process to store information coming from lpSource.
+lpBaseAddress | (SOURCE) Address to remote process to start from....JUST like the 2nd parameter in WriteProcessMemory lpBuffer | (DESTINATION) Address in local current process to store information coming from lpSource.
 It's highly similar to the 3rd parameter in WriteProcessMemory, but its being READ INTO, instead of going out since it's READ process memory, and not WriteProcessMemory

 Sentinel |
 - |